spencerwooo/onedrive-vercel-index/README.md

 ## Documentation

-**For more usage methods, please refer to the [Docs](https://ovi.swo.moe/docs/getting-started) written by the original author.**
+**For more usage methods, please refer to the [DOCS](https://ovi.swo.moe/docs/getting-started) written by the original author.**

-## Modifications

-- Compared with the original version, this version mainly extracts the steps of modifying `clientId` and `obfuscatedClientSecret` in `config/api.config.js`, as well as modifying `userPrincipalName`, `title`, and `baseDirectory` in `config/site.config.js`, and now sets them as environmental variables during Vercel deployment.

-- The specific values of `clientId` and `obfuscatedClientSecret` are hidden on the page of the first step of OAuth authentication and only the first 6 and last 6 characters are displayed for verification.

-- The mail field in config/site.config.js has been left blank, you can modify this yourself if you want to display your contact information on the page (the demo of this version shows an Email icon).
-Additionally, the word GitHub next to the GitHub icon has been removed (because the icons on the right side of the navigation bar felt a bit too crowded).

-- Also added support for [Vercel Analytics](https://vercel.com/docs/concepts/analytics) to conveniently check the access situation of the shared page (needs to be enabled in the Analytics tab of the project after deployment).

 ## Security Risks

-- In both this version and the original archived version, the deployer's OneDrive account `USER_PRINCIPLE_NAME` is leaked in the source code of the webpage.
+- In both this version and the original archived version, the deployer's OneDrive account `USER_PRINCIPAL_NAME` is leaked in the source code of the webpage.

 - In the original archived version, the deployer's `clientId` can be seen in the link used to obtain the authorization code in OAuth Step-2.
 The `obfuscatedClientSecret` can be seen in the source code of the OAuth Step-1.

 > This version checks whether authentication has already been passed when performing the OAuth authentication process.
 If it has, it redirects to the homepage; otherwise, it proceeds with the OAuth authentication process.
 It attempts to prevent individuals with malicious intent from obtaining the values of `clientId` and `obfuscatedClientSecret` through the link address of OAuth authentication.

-- Due to the design decisions of Next.js, environment variables starting with `NEXT_PUBLIC_` are available not only on the server side but also on the client side (browser).
-This means that any environment variable starting with `NEXT_PUBLIC_` will be included in the built JavaScript file and sent to the user's browser.
-Therefore, anyone visiting your website can see the values of these environment variables by looking at the source code of the website or network requests.
+- Because of the design decision of Next.js, environment variables starting with `NEXT_PUBLIC_` are not only available on the server side, but also on the client side (browser).
+This means that any environment variable starting with `NEXT_PUBLIC_` will be included in the built JavaScript file and will be sent to the user's browser.
+Therefore, anyone visiting your website can view the values of these environment variables by viewing the source code of the website or network requests.

-> All environment variables used in this version start with `NEXT_PUBLIC_` (otherwise it cannot function properly)...
->
-> Initially, there were attempts to use environment variable key names not starting with `NEXT_PUBLIC_`.
-However, it was not possible to get the values of `USER_PRINCIPLE_NAME`, `clientId`, and `obfuscatedClientSecret` for authentication during OAuth authentication, and even `SITE_TITLE` and `BASE_DIRECTORY` were not set as key values of environment variables.
-For the sake of smooth deployment, these parameters had to temporarily use environment variable key names starting with `NEXT_PUBLIC_`.
+- At the beginning, when setting the `clientId` and `obfuscatedClientSecret` in `config/api.config.js` to the environment variables, I have tried to use environment variable key names that do not start with `NEXT_PUBLIC_`, but there will be various problems during OAuth authentication and OAuth authentication cannot be completed.
+In order to deploy smoothly, I had to use environment variable key names starting with `NEXT_PUBLIC_`.
+Considering that `clientId` and `ClientSecret` will not have much problem without the login password of the OneDrive account, and it is also set that the OAuth authentication page cannot be accessed easily to obtain these sensitive information after completing OAuth authentication, it is temporarily solved in this way.

 ## Todo List

-- Transition the `protectedRoutes` settings from `config/site.config.js` to environment variables.

 - Put the password in the environment variables instead of the `.password` file.

 - Deepen the study of the original version of the code and strive to implement the function with environment variable key names that do not start with `NEXT_PUBLIC_`, to improve security.

-- Close the OAuth authentication pathway after completing the OAuth authentication, striving not to leak the values of `USER_PRINCIPLE_NAME`, `clientId`, and `obfuscatedClientSecret`.

-> It has been preliminarily achieved, but further verification is needed to determine whether the related security risks have been removed.

 - Redesign the LOGO.
 The contrast of the original LOGO is too low, and it is not consistent enough with the style of other icons and fonts on the page.